malleum-inc/canari3/docs/canari.quickstart.rst

     $ ls
     hello ...

+**Directory and Files Structure of the Package:**

+Inside `hello` folder you can find the following files and directory structure:

+* ``.canari`` - canari internal config to help you using the canari framework
+* ``.mrbob.ini`` - **FIXME**
+* ``README`` - file where you can write the transform documentation
+* ``setup.py`` - installation script which is already configured
+* ``src/hello`` - directory is where all your stuff goes in terms of code
+* ``src/hello/transforms`` - directory is where all your transform modules should be placed.
+An example `helloworld` transform is there for your viewing pleasure.
+* ``src/hello/transforms/helloworld.py`` - transform example which can be used to create your transforms
+* ``src/hello/transforms/common`` - directory is where you can put some common code for your transforms like result parsing, entities, etc.
+* ``src/hello/transforms/common/entities.py`` - is where you define your custom entities.
+Take a look at the examples provided if you want to play around with custom entities.
+* ``src/hello/resources`` - directory is where multiple types of resources can be stored to support your transform package
+* ``src/hello/resources/etc`` - directory is where configuration can be stored
+* ``src/hello/resources/etc/hello.conf`` - configuration file for all transform package
+* ``src/hello/resources/external`` - directory is where you can place non-Python transforms written in other languages.
+* ``src/hello/resources/images`` - directory is where images files can be stored to be use as icons, etc.
+* ``src/hello/resources/maltego`` - directory is where your `entities.mtz` and `*.machine` files can be stored for auto install and uninstall.

+**Understand and Debug Default Transform**

 Let's drop into that directory and run our first transform.
 As mentioned earlier, each time you create a new transform package, a "Hello World!" transform gets created for your reference.
 We'll execute this transform using the